Simone Pecorini: Ascoli

 Pecorini was signed by Ascoli on 6 July 2015.

 Entella and Avellino

 On 31 January 2017 Pecorini was signed by Virtus Entella.

 In summer 2017 he was signed by Avellino as a free agent.

 Cuneo

 On 31 January 2019, he signed with Cuneo.

 Monopoli

 On 7 August 2019, he signed a one-year contract with an additional one-year extension option with Monopoli.

 Pro Sesto

-On 19 August 2020 he joined Pro Sesto, freshly promoted into Serie C.
+On 19 August 2020, he joined Pro Sesto, freshly promoted into Serie C.

 Lecco

 On 5 July 2022, Pecorini signed with Lecco.

 Serie D

 On 4 July 2023, Pecorini joined Sant'Angelo in Serie D.

 International career

-Pecorini was a member of Italy U16 team in 2008–09 season.
-In August 2009 he received a call-up from U17 for a friendly tournament, and at least played the game against England national under-17 football team.
+Pecorini was a member of the Italy U16 team in the 2008–09 season.
+In August 2009, he received a call-up from the U17 for a friendly tournament, and at least played the game against England national under-17 football team.
 Pecorini was a member of U-18 and U-19 team also.

 Despite did not play any game yet in club level since the expire of the ban, he received his first U20 call-up in October 2012 against Germany to replace not available Francesco Zampano, who later re-joined the squad against Iran in the same month.
-Pecorini replaced Riccardo Fiamozzi at half-time against German.
-Pecorini received another call-up as replacement (along with Cristiano Piccini) due to the withdrew of Fiamozzi and Cristiano Biraghi. in November.
+Pecorini replaced Riccardo Fiamozzi at half-time against Germany.
+Pecorini received another call-up as a replacement (along with Cristiano Piccini) due to the withdrawal of Fiamozzi and Cristiano Biraghi in November.